Fnnch: Honey bears

 fnnch released a black honey bear similar to the black squares people posted on social media on Blackout Tuesday to support Black Lives Matter.
 Commercial artist Sirron Norris raised concerns about the imagery, likening it to blackface, and has gone on to collaborate with fnnch on a variation wherein both artists' signature bears hold up signs supporting Black Lives Matter instead.fnnch donated a mural depicting three honey bears painted in the colors of three different pride flags to the San Francisco LGBT Community Center in June 2020.
 The mural was dedicated to fnnch's gay uncle.
 The mural was vandalized in April 2021 over grievances regarding wall space, and was painted over by the center on April 28, 2021 as a response to community complaints and as part of their rotating mural project.

 In April 2021, fnnch partnered with San Francisco Department of Public Health to use the honey bears in a poster ad campaign at bus stops operated by the San Francisco Municipal Transportation Agency encouraging vaccination against the coronavirus in San Francisco.
 However, the url listed on the posters was incorrect.

 Critics have said that the honey bears homogenized the street art scene in San Francisco.
+In the commentary section for KQED, Rae Alexandra said "In the past 12 months, San Francisco has become so oversaturated with fnnch’s honey bears that what was once an occasional sugar rush now feels like a nausea-inducing force-feeding."
+Street artist Ricky Rat wrote, “I can’t claim that the Honey Bear is to blame for the gentrification rampant in the City, but it certainly characterizes that culture.
+By virtue of its cute, homogeneous ubiquity the Honey Bear is a reminder of the worst qualities of this gentrification — white privilege, corporate power and social conformity.”

 Non-fungible tokens

 In March 2020, fnnch sold two non-fungible tokens (NFTs) of his works via events hosted on the Clubhouse app.
-The caricatures of tech founders Mark Zuckerberg, Daniel Ek and Tobias Lütke as honey bears sold for 38.88 Ethereum or about $64,000 dollars.
+The caricatures of tech founders Mark Zuckerberg, Daniel Ek and Tobias Lütke as honey bears sold for 38.88 Ethereum or about $64,000.
 Twenty percent of the proceeds went towards COVID-19 relief via GiveDirectly.
 One half of a digital artwork depicting two halves of a matzo in a digital afikoman, with the other hidden for participants, sold for 2.2 Ethereum or about $4,200.

 He has likened the rise of NFTs in 2020 to the dot-com bubble.